Our City

 Denver is known for its beautiful weather, sweeping views, excellent city life, and an array of outdoor activities courtesy of our proximity to the magnificent Rocky MountainsThe University of Colorado Department of Pediatrics and Children's Hospital Colorado are proud to offer a two-year, ACGME-accredited Pediatric Hospital Medicine (PHM) Fellowship!

-Our fellows will receive comprehensive, exceptional training and guidance in clinical care, scholarship, leadership, and education in our ACGME-accredited Pediatric Hospital Medicine fellowship program.
-At completion, fellows will be primed to begin a career in Pediatric Hospital Medicine in academic and/or community settings.
-Structure and allocation of time for clinical and scholarly pursuits align with ACGME requirements for PHM fellowship programs, allowing flexibility and individualization when possible so fellows can pursue their career goals.
+Our fellows receive comprehensive and exceptional training and guidance in clinical care, scholarship, leadership, and education in our ACGME-accredited PHM fellowship program.
+At completion, fellows are primed to begin a career in academic and/or community PHM settings.
+Time allocated to clinical and scholarly activities aligns with ACGME fellowship requirements, providing flexibility and individualization for fellows to pursue their career interests.

 Our fellowship program offers: